x8699876/Rapid-Delete-Pro/README.md

 * It is super-fast.
 Multiple threads are used to perform tasks in parallel.
 Algorithm makes a difference!
 * Easily remove a directory of the same name which is nested and spread out under a huge directory structure.
 * It can easily remove files and directories with long names which windows sometime can't handle.
 No more “the file name is too long" problem.
+* Make sure you read the disclaimer.
+The Deleted files do not go to the recycle bin and can't be recovered.
+Or you have to recover by some specialized utilities.

 ## Tech Stack
 This demo the usages of below: